Auxesia (mythology): Myth

 According to a Troezenian legend, there came once during an insurrection at Troezen two Cretan maidens, Auxesia and Damia, whom some writers assume was a disguised Demeter, and who, in editions of the ancient geographer Pausanias, is called Lamia (though perhaps this is only an incorrect reading for Damia).
 During the tumult, the two maidens were stoned to death, whereupon the Troezenians paid divine honors to them, and instituted the festival of the Lithobolia, a stone-throwing rite of symbolic battles between participants.

-According to an Epidaurian and Aeginetan tradition, the country of Epidaurus was afflicted with famine, and the Delphic oracle advised the Epidaurians to erect statues of Auxesia and Damia, which were to be made of olive-wood.
-The Epidaurians therefore asked permission of the Athenians to cut down an Attic olive-tree.
+According to an Epidaurian and Aeginetan tradition, the country of Epidaurus was afflicted with famine, and the Delphic oracle advised the Epidaurians to erect statues of Auxesia and Damia, which were to be made of olive wood.
+The Epidaurians therefore asked permission of the Athenians to cut down an Attic olive tree.
 The request was granted, on the condition that the Epidaurians should annually offer sacrifices to Athena Agraulos and Erechtheus.
 When the condition was complied with, the country of Epidaurus again bore fruit as before.

 When around 540 BCE Aegina separated itself from Epidaurus, which had till then been regarded as its metropolis, the Aeginetans, who had sacred traditions in common with the Epidaurians, took away the two statues of Auxesia and Damia, and erected them in a part of their own island called Oea, where they offered sacrifices and celebrated mysteries.
 When the Epidaurians, in consequence of this, ceased to perform the sacrifices at Athens, and the Athenians heard of the statues being carried to Aegina, they demanded them back from the Aeginetans.

-The islanders refused, and the Athenians threw ropes round the sacred statues, to drag them away by force.
+The islanders refused, and the Athenians threw ropes around the sacred statues to drag them away by force.
 But, according to legend, thunder and earthquakes ensued, and the Athenians engaged in the work were seized with madness, in which they killed one another.
 Only one of them escaped to carry back to Athens the news.

-The Aeginetans added to this legend, that the statues, while the Athenians were dragging them down, fell upon their knees, and that they remained in this attitude ever after.
+The Aeginetans added to this legend that the statues, while the Athenians were dragging them down, fell upon their knees, and that they remained in this attitude ever after.